BenjaminBoumendil/dataf/docs/first_project.rst

 You can add more command to your CLI just by adding entry in the commands dictionary, key is the command name and value is a function or a class with a run method.

-For more information about the command parser and how to create more complex command see the ArgParser documentation in References.
+For more information about the command parser and how to create more complex command see the ArgParser documentation in References or the How to sections.

 Settings